Home » Blog » COMPARATIVE ANALYSIS OF THE CONCEPT OF SEPARATION OF POWERS WITH REFERENCE TOUK INDIA AND USA

 • Courts can declare laws unconstitutional

-Thus the USA ensures strong independence of all branches of the government Important case:
+Thus the USA ensures strong independence of all branches of the government.

-Marbury v.
-Madison Established the principle of judicial review allowing courts to strike down unconstitutional laws.
+Important case: Marbury v.
+Madison (1803) established the principle of judicial review, allowing courts to strike down unconstitutional laws.

 The United Kingdom follows a flexible model of separation of powers.
-Its constitution is unwritten and based on statutes conventions historical documents like the Magna Carta.
+Its constitution is unwritten and based on statutes, conventions, and historical documents like the Magna Carta.

 1. Monarchy and Executive